|Pilot 2nd Lt. Fred W. Durbin (WIA, survived)

 Co-Pilot 2nd Lt.
 Richard S. Evans (WIA, survived)

 Navigator 2nd Lt.
 William J. Winemiller, Jr., O-742106 (KIA, BR)

 Radio Sgt Benjamin A. Arnold (KIA, BR)

 Crashed July 3, 1942

-On July 3, 1942 took off from Hickam Field on Oahu as part of of "A" Flight departed on a flight bound for Christmas Island Airfield with a reduced crew and two 250 gallon auxiliary fuel tanks in the bomb bay.
+On July 3, 1942 took off from Hickam Field on Oahu piloted by Lt.
+Fred W. Durbin as part of of "A" Flight on a flight bound for Christmas Island Airfield with a reduced crew and two 250 gallon auxiliary fuel tanks installed in the bomb bay.
 Shortly after take off the right engine caught fire and pilot Durbin attempted to ditch offshore, but struck a camouflaged observation tower on the beach shearing off the left wing causing the bomber to disintegrate.
 During the crash, Durbin and Evans were tossed from the plane severely injuring both men.
 Winemuller and Arnold were trapped in the burning wreckage and killed.

 Thanks to Gregory Boeser for additional information

 Are you a relative or associated with any person mentioned?

 Do you have photos or additional information to add?